HildaM/Advanced-ChatFile/README.md

 The ChatFile project can parse various file types and use a vector database to retrieve questions, which are then answered by an LLM (Large Language Model).

-I use Ollama as my LLM backend
+I use Ollama as my LLM interface.

 ## Feature
 0. Ollama is the LLM interface!
 But you can switch to OpenAI